-If you’ve ever doubted whether what you have to say is worth sharing with the world
+If you doubt whether what you have to say is worth sharing with the world…

-If you’ve wondered if your point of view even makes sense
+You’re worried if your point of view even makes sense…

-What follows is a lesson on comparing, doubting your worth and your voice.
+What follows is a lesson on comparing myself to others, and doubting our worth and voice.

 I published my first piece on November 17, 2015.
-Two years later, when my writing was published on Life in Ten Minutes, I shared my site with the world.
-For years, the day I did that (I posted it on IG) held the record for the highest number of visitors in a day, almost 100.
+Two years later, when Life in Ten Minutes published my piece, I shared my site with the world.
+For a while, the day I did that (I posted it on IG) held the record for the highest number of visitors in a day, almost 100.